math-comp/math-comp/CONTRIBUTING.md

   - L-algebra becomes `lalg`/`Lalg`
 - Partial order is abbreviated to `porder` or `POrder`, e.g., `porderType`, `CanPOrderMixin` in `order.v`

+#### Deprecations

+Definitions and lemmas should never be removed or renamed without warning users: they should be deprecated first, by at least one release.
+We use the pragma `deprecated` to implement deprecation of definitions and lemmas;
+see the many examples in the source code.
+We try to keep deprecation warnings for at least two years unless impossible (for example because of a name clash); after this period, deprecation warnings might disappear at any moment, making the deletion or the renaming definitive.

 ## Doc style

 See this [wiki entry](https://github.com/math-comp/math-comp/wiki/How-to-document)